 In the U.S., fee simple, not allodial title, is the most common and highest form of real estate ownership.

-That said, owners can still lose their properties, and land and government bodies and individuals can still file liens against these properties if owners commit violations.
+That said, owners can still lose their properties, and government bodies and individuals can still file liens against these properties if owners violate the law.

 Stakeholders can also take back fee simple properties through the foreclosure process.

 A freehold estate is a property that has an indeterminate duration of ownership.